TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 26/Proverbs 26.8.md

 ---

-As one that bindeth a stone in a sling, So is he that giveth honor to a fool.
+As one who binds a stone in a sling, so is he who gives honor to a fool.